 We were also able to check their marine sanctuary, there were different kinds of fish and the corals are so alive.
 It may not be as beautiful as Pamilacan and Balicasag island, with massive corals and different kinds of fish, however, it is well protected and magnificent underwater creatures that you shouldn’t miss to try.

-I hope you get the chance to visit the place, it will help big time to the local.
+I hope you get the chance to visit the place, it will help big time at the local.

 If you plan to visit the farm, please contact Fred of Candijay Tourism through their site: http://candijay-bohol.gov.ph/ or through his contact number +639178975572.
-Fred helps the local people on this village.
+Fred helps the local people in this village.

 Author: Ferna Mae